 Here are some brief instructions that’ll hopefully get you started.

-Once you’ve either bought a subscription of signed up for a trial, you’ll be allowed to download the Backblaze installer.
+Once you’ve either bought a subscription or signed up for a trial, you’ll be allowed to download the Backblaze installer.
 As of mid-2020, Backblaze requires macOS 10.9 or higher.

 Open the Backblaze installer and follow its prompts to install Backblaze on your Mac.

 To monitor and configure Backblaze, click on the Apple menu and select System Preferences.
 Then you’ll see a Backblaze icon on the bottom row of icons.
+If your Mac is using macOS 13 Ventura or newer, click on the Apple menu and select System Settings.
+Then you’ll see a Backblaze icon near the bottom of the left-hand column.
 Refer to Backblaze’s Settings Overview for a tour and explanation of its capabilities and settings.

 Backblaze starts its initial backup automatically as soon as it’s installed.
 By default, it’ll backup your Home folder which contains all of your data.
 In System Preferences you’ll see indication that it’s working on the Initial Backup.

 - The initial back up could take days or weeks to complete depending upon how much data you’ve selected and the speed of your Internet connection.
 Until this initial backup is complete you don’t have much protection.
 I think Backblaze is a nice supplemental backup to local backups performed by Time Machine.